LaShann DeArcy Hall: Legal & political career

 In 1998 she was a judicial intern for Judge Sheila Tillerson Adams of Maryland.
 She worked as an associate at the law firm of Cravath, Swaine & Moore, from 2000 to 2005 and at the law firm of Gibson, Dunn & Crutcher, from 2005 to 2010.
 She was formerly a partner at the law firm of Morrison & Foerster where she served as a commercial litigation trial lawyer.
 She served as a Commissioner on the New York State Joint Commission on Public Ethics from 2012 to 2014.
 From 2011 to 2015, she served as a commissioner of the New York City Taxi and Limousine Commission.

 Federal judicial service

 On November 12, 2014, President Barack Obama nominated DeArcy Hall to serve as a United States district judge of the United States District Court for the Eastern District of New York, to the seat vacated by Judge Nicholas Garaufis, who assumed senior status on October 1, 2014.
 On December 16, 2014, her nomination was returned to the President due to the sine die adjournment of the 113th Congress.
 On January 7, 2015, President Obama renominated her to the same position.
 She received a hearing before the United States Senate Judiciary Committee on May 6, 2015.
 On June 4, 2015, her nomination was reported out of committee by a voice vote.
 On November 16, 2015, the United States Senate confirmed her nomination by a 93–1 vote.
 She received her judicial commission on November 17, 2015.

+As of August 2026, DeArcy Hall is overseeing a sports bribery and game-rigging case involving the NBA.